 So, what does that mean, what health benefits does that bring to you?
-It improves immune function, improves heart health, reduces the risk of cancer, and promotes bone health
+It improves immune function, improves heart health, reduces cancer risk, and promotes bone health.

 Morel mushrooms have honeycomb appearances.
 They are hollow and have a light color most of the time.